-- Is it your top priority to help customers become successful?
+- Is it your top priority to help clients become successful?

-- Will your product improve customers’ business or life in any significant way?
+- Will your product improve customers’ business or lives in any significant way?

 - Can your product effectively solve at least one problem for a customer?

 If the answers are ‘yes’, then congrats!
-Customer empowerment is definitely your firm’s superpower.
+You just put confidence in customers which is definitely your firm’s superpower.